apike/allenpike.com/_posts/2019-05-30-itunes-error.markdown

 <a href="/images/2019/itunes/og-itunes.png"><img src="/images/2019/itunes/og-itunes.png" alt="iTunes, circa 2001"></a>

 iTunes brought together a shiny interface and powerful library management that Just Worked™.
-What we didn't know in 2001 was that iTunes was the first piece of a "digital hub" strategy that would change the Apple forever.
+What we didn't know in 2001 was that iTunes was the first piece of a "digital hub" strategy that would change Apple forever.
 From its humble beginnings as a nice way to play music, iTunes quickly became the core of Apple's push into consumer electronics: first the iPod, and later the iPhone.

 <a href="/images/2019/itunes/old-restore.png"><img src="/images/2019/itunes/old-restore.png"></a>